-- Scope of Information Sharing - 1.
-What Data?
+Scope of Information Sharing

+1. What Data?
 ACO data is usually a combination of quality, efficiency, and patient-satisfaction measures.
 It will usually have outcomes and process measures.
 Nationally-accepted benchmarks are emerging.
-There are three categories of data needs for an ACO: - a.
-Baseline Data This is often overlooked.
+There are three categories of data needs for an ACO:

+a.
+Baseline Data - This is often overlooked.
 To compare anything, there needs to be a beginning reference point.
 Can you collect costs and quality data?
 Who owns it now?
 Who collects it?
 Do you trust them to be accurate and objective?

-Use it to preform a "gap analysis": Where are your local quality and cost numbers outliers to the ideal?
-This tells you where your "low-hanging" fruit may be.
-Match those outlier opportunity areas with the particular strengths of the provider array of your ACO and you have your prioritized initiatives or targets. - b.
-Performance Data In the value-based reimbursement era, it will not be enough to provide exceptional cost-effective care; you must prove it.
-A practical way to determine your ACO's needed performance data is to start by selecting the ACO's targeted initiative as mentioned above.
+b.
+Performance Data - In the value-based reimbursement era, it will not be enough to provide exceptional cost-effective care, you must prove it.
+A practical way to determine your ACO's needed performance data is to start by selecting the ACO's targeted initiatives.
 Then select from emerging nationally recognized quality and efficiency metrics, if they apply.
 Even if they do apply, convene a multi-specialty committee of clinicians to vet their clinical validity.
-This committee will recommend performance benchmarks from scratch if national standards are not yet available for all of the care pathways of your initiative.
+This committee will recommend performance benchmarks from scratch if national standards are not yet available for all of the care pathway of your initiative.
 They should address quality, patient satisfaction, and efficiency.
 They need to be severity-adjusted.
 Obviously, if and when a third-party payor, including CMS, sets the performance benchmarks, they should be part of the performance array.
 Many payors want to allow local flexibility and clinical leadership in metric-setting.